 Luxury & Private Mozambique Safaris

-The south offers polished beach accommodation along with some more wild coastline further towards South Africa.
-Northern Mozambique’s isolated islands and coastline offer a more remote and barefoot luxury experience compared to the south.
+Southern Mozambique offers polished beach accommodation along with some more wild coastline further towards South Africa.
+Northern Mozambique’s isolated islands and coastline offer a more remote and barefoot luxury experience.
 Mozambique’s Gorongosa National Park has a handful of eco-lodges in the works to open and the game is being habituated.
-Once its ready, travelers will also have a traditional safari experience, making Mozambique more than just a beach destination.
+Once ready, travelers will also have a traditional safari experience, making Mozambique more than just a beach destination.

-Northern Mozambique combines well with East Africa, and the south can be easily added in a Southern Africa itinerary.
+Northern Mozambique combines well with East Africa, and the south can be easily added to a southern Africa safari itinerary.
 Mozambique’s extensive coastline takes in varying degrees of latitude, making it a year-round destination and the perfect way to end your safari.

 Mozambique travel tips

-• There is a Pemba, Tanzania and a Pemba, Mozambique!
+• There is a Pemba, Tanzania, and a Pemba, Mozambique—take care not to confuse the two.

 • Dive around Inhambane for mega-fauna like whales and manta rays.